unlock-protocol/unlock/unlock-protocol-com/blog/airdrop-nft-memberships.md

 ![Dashboard](/images/blog/airdrop-nft-memberships/dashboard.png)

 On that page you will see the list of all the members on your lock.
-You can also see a button that lets you airdrop NFT: click on it!
+You can also see a button that lets you airdrop an NFT: click on it!

 ![Members Page](/images/blog/airdrop-nft-memberships/members-page.png)